UKCloud/documentation/articles/other/other-how-contribute-knowledge.md

 10. Click **Create pull request**.

-10. On the **Write** tab, provide more details about the change you've made, if necessary, then click **Create pull request**.
+11. On the **Write** tab, provide more details about the change you've made, if necessary, then click **Create pull request**.

     ![Create pull request](images/other-github-pull-request.png)

-12. The pull request is submitted to UKCloud to review and merge into the master branch if appropriate.
+12. The Pull Request is submitted to UKCloud to review and merge into the master branch if appropriate.
 We may contact you to discuss the details of your changes if required.

-## Submitting larger changes to an article or creating new articles
+## Submitting larger changes across multiple articles or creating new articles

-If you're familiar with working in GitHub and want to submit more significant changes to an article, or even create a new articles, you may find it easier to [fork the repository](https://help.github.com/articles/fork-a-repo/) and work on your changes there before creating your pull request.
+If you're familiar with working in GitHub and want to submit changes to multiple articles, or even create a new article, you may find it easier to [fork the repository](https://help.github.com/articles/fork-a-repo/) and work on your changes there before creating your Pull Request.

 For a template to get you started with a new article, see [*UKCloud Knowledge Centre article template*](other-ref-knowledge-template.md).

+## Suggesting significant changes

+If you want to suggest significant changes to the Knowledge Centre, contact <products@ukcloud.com> to discuss your ideas.

 ## Feedback